 - Basic QoS-includes traffic prioritization and bandwidth shaping. - ICMP policies-includes filtering, prioritizing, and/or rate limiting ICMP traffic for security. - 802.1p/ToS/DSCP-includes policies for marking and mapping. - Policy Based Routing (PBR)-includes policies for redirecting routed traffic. - Policy Based Mirroring-includes mirror-to-port (MTP) policies for mirroring ingress, egress, or both ingress and egress traffic. - Access Control Lists (ACLs)-ACLs are a specific type of QoS policy that is used for Layer 2 and Layer 3/4 filtering.
-See "Using Access Control Lists" on page 21-59.
+See "Using Access Control Lists" on page 23-61.

-The implementation of VOQ integrates traffic management with QoS scheduling.
-Embedded profiles apply the QoS admission control and bandwidth management configurations to VOQ flows.
-Packets received by the switch are queued on the ingress to avoid congestion on the egress.
-A centralized scheduler in the switch fabric arbitrates flows between ingress and egress ports based on feedback from the egress port.
+This implementation of QoS integrates traffic management with QoS scheduling.
+Embedded profiles apply the QoS admission control and bandwidth management configurations to traffic flows.

-This chapter describes QoS in general and how policies, port-based QoS configuration, and VOQ are used on the switch.
+This chapter describes QoS in general and how policies, port-based QoS configuration, and queue maagement are used on the switch.
 It provides information about configuring QoS through the Command Line Interface (CLI).
 CLI commands are used in the configuration examples; for more details about the syntax of commands, see the OmniSwitch CLI Reference Guide.